lepned/Connect4/README.md

 # Connect 4
 An alpha-beta pruning AI for Four in a Row with zero positional understanding.

 Enhancements:
-Implement iterativ search algorithm for alpha-beta depth Transposition table enhancement
+Iterativ search algorithm for depth selection in alpha-beta.
+Transposition table.
-Monte Carlo Tree Search implementation as an alternativ search algorithm
+Monte Carlo Tree Search (MCTS) implementation as an alternativ search algorithm.